 Tribes in the cradle of human life

 Even though animals still rule the plains of the Serengeti, this area has an incredibly long history of human occupation.
 Not only humans, but also human ancestors (Australopithecus afarensi) lived in this area for almost 4 million years.
-Today, the Serengeti is still home to several indigenous tribes.
-One of the most famous tribes is the Kenya Maasai: this tribe is unique and popular due to their long-preserved culture.
+Today, Serengeti National Park is still home to several indigenous tribes.
+One of the most famous tribes is the Maasai: this tribe is unique and popular due to their long-preserved culture.
 Despite education, civilization and western cultural influences, the Maasai people have clung to their traditional way of life, making them a symbol of Tanzanian and Kenyan culture.
 Read more about the Maasai people.

 Vibrancy, variety and vastness